Glossary

 Does a small company need a CDP Center of Excellence?

-Smaller organizations may not need a formal CoE structure, but they still benefit from the underlying principles — cross-functional alignment, shared KPIs, and defined data governance practices.
-A lightweight version with a few key stakeholders from marketing, data, and IT who meet regularly can deliver many of the same benefits as a full CoE without the overhead of a formal organizational structure.
+Smaller organizations may not need a formal CoE, but they benefit from the same underlying principles.
+A lightweight version — a few key stakeholders from marketing, data, and IT who meet regularly with shared KPIs and defined data governance practices — can deliver many of the same benefits without the overhead of a formal organizational structure.
+The key is cross-functional alignment, regardless of team size.

 CDP.com Staff